 An example of MPIDB's interest in this area is its Pediatric HIV/AIDS Cohort Study (PHACS).
 In 2012, study researchers found that children who were exposed to HIV in the womb, even those who did not acquire the virus, were at higher risk of a language delay compared with other children.
 This study, co-funded by seven other NIH institutes and offices, was established in 2005 to evaluate the long-term safety of fetal and infant exposure to prophylactic antiretroviral drugs and the effects of perinatally acquired HIV in adolescents.
 These results suggest the need for early language interventions for children exposed prenatally to HIV.
+Other studies found an increased risk of microcephaly, or small head size, in infants of mothers who took the HIV drug efavirenz while they were pregnant; a higher risk of neural tube defects for the infants of mothers on HIV therapies containing dolutegravir; and a higher risk of poor health outcomes for infants whose mothers had HIV and were taking tuberculosis-preventing medication while pregnant.
 The Obstetric and Pediatric Pharmacology and Therapeutics Branch also supports research in the area of pediatric and obstetric drugs.

 MPIDB and several other branches support the development of prophylactic, diagnostic, and therapeutic strategies for HIV that are targeted to the unique biology and social contexts of women, including pregnant women.
 These strategies may be pharmaceutical, behavioral, nutritional, or in other domains relevant to individual branch interests.